ElementZoom/Material-Design-3-Dynamic-Tablet-Dashboard/README.md

 This comprehensive dashboard unifies control and monitoring for **lights, switches, temperature and humidity sensors, rainfall, wind, UV index, radar, weather forecasts, alarms, Hue scenes, cameras, heat pumps, door and window sensors, and irrigation control** - all presented in one cohesive, visually refined interface designed for both functionality and aesthetic harmony.

 [_The v4.0.0_](https://github.com/ElementZoom/Material-Design-3-Dynamic-Tablet-Dashboard/releases/tag/v.4.0.0) major update introduces a significantly more modular system across most cards, making customization far easier than before.
 Previously, I had to manually adjust large portions of the dashboard to fit their setup.
 Thanks to the new streamline card architecture, much of the backend complexity has been consolidated.
 You can now map your entities directly through the UI, reducing setup time and improving flexibility.
+You can check all the [streamline_templates](https://github.com/ElementZoom/Material-Design-3-Dynamic-Tablet-Dashboard/blob/main/assets/streamline_templates%20collection) I've used in the dashboard.

 In addition to this core upgrade, the update also includes several quality-of-life improvements: a new media player on the overview page, refined layout adjustments for cleaner organization, and expanded use of pop-up cards to keep the interface tidy and intuitive.

 # ✨ Features